apache/activemq-artemis/docs/user-manual/en/management.md

 ### JMS Messages Notifications

-Apache ActiveMQ's notifications can also be received using JMS messages.
+Apache ActiveMQ Artemis's notifications can also be received using JMS messages.

 It is similar to receiving notifications using Core API but an important difference is that JMS requires a JMS Destination to receive the